WildGc/learngit/readme.txt

-Git is a version control system.
+Git is a version control system.12
 Git is free software.
 git change
 branch